Pond Snail Facts – Are Snails Good or Bad for Garden Ponds?

 5) Dwarf Pond Snail (Galba Truncatula)

 A dwarf species, lesser pond snails typically only grow to a maximum of 1 centimeter in diameter.
 Preferring very small, still bodies of water (including puddles!), it can be found across all of Europe, North Africa, portions of Asia, and Alaska.
 Like the other species talked about here, lesser pond snails will eat aquatic vegetation, algae, and decaying organic matter such as dead fish and leaves.
-They’re also sometimes referred to simply as lesser snails due to their small statue.
+They’re also sometimes referred to simply as lesser snails due to their small stature.

 6) Other Snail Species (Non-native)